 - Are my employees plagued by IT issues and unable to work efficiently?

-- Are my IT issues being responded to in a timely manner?
+- Are my IT issues being responded to promptly?

 - Am I confident that my network is secure in an outage or cyberattack?